lucasVirolli/CPF-validate/README.md

 " made by the developer and mentor:
 - Luiz Otávio Miranda 🧙‍♂️

 I totally recommend this course if you want to learn principally about JS, node, typeScript and much more.
-Look how many topics he teachs, link below: https://www.udemy.com/course/curso-de-javascript-moderno-do-basico-ao-avancado/
+Look how many topics he teaches, link below: https://www.udemy.com/course/curso-de-javascript-moderno-do-basico-ao-avancado/

-My intention in this project was to learn how a CPF can be validate and practice Class on JavaScript.
+My intention in this project was to learn how a CPF can be validated and practice Class on JavaScript.

-I just did the "Controller", HTML and CSS, because the course don't has HTML and CSS.
+I just did the "Controller", HTML and CSS, because the course doesn't have HTML and CSS.
 You can see below:

 ```javascript
 /*